-Please note: as of December 2017, I AM available for new editing jobs.
+Please note: as of March 2018, I AM NOT available for new editing jobs.
 Current estimated re-open date: late July 2018

 Please read the below information and contact me if you are interested — I prefer to book jobs well in advance!

 A few of the comments I’ve gotten about my editing over the years, from most recent to furthest back:

 Leona Wisoker provided a thorough and enthusiastic reading and edit of my manuscript.
 Her evident love for the genre as well as her keen eye for detail shone through on every page.
 I’d be happy to let her review my next project and plan to do so!